zydou/arti/doc/dev/notes/key-management.md

 in the same file.

-In addition to the C Tor key format, Arti will also be able to store keys in [OpenSSH format].
-The metadata will be serialized and stored in the `comment` string of the key.
+In addition to the C Tor key format, Arti will also be able to store keys in OpenSSH format.
 The key metadata we're interested in is:
 * `arti_path`: the location of the key in the Arti key store.
 * `ctor_path`: the location of the key in the C Tor key store.
 * `hsm_slot`: the slot where the key is located on the smartcard